GarciaInes/Scrum-Mastering/Planning/Questions.md

 * Is there a framework in place we could repurpose? take advantage of?
 * How did we solved similar items in the past?
 * Does anything like this already exist?
 Anywhere?
+* What are the top three area that it impacts?

 #### Validation
 * How would it be adopted?
 Can it be organic?